necaris/mcpunk/README.md

 - "Large" projects are not well tested.
 A project with ~1000 Python files containing in total ~250k LoC works well.
 Takes ~5s to setup the project.
 As codebase size increases, time to perform initial chunking will increase, and likely more sophisticated searching will be required.
+The code is generally not written with massive codebases in mind - you will see things like all data stored in memory, searching done by iterating over all data, various things that are screaming out for basic optimisation.

 # Configuration